-The Trustees, who are also directors for the purposes of company law, present their trustees' report together with the financial statements and auditor's report for the charitable company - Rochester Diocesan Society and Board of Finance(the) (RDSBF) (also known as Rochester Diocese) for the year ended 31 December 2021.
+The Trustees, who are also directors for the purposes of company law, present their trustees' report together with the financial statements and auditor's report for the charitable company - the Rochester Diocesan Society and Board of Finance Limited (RDSBF) for the year ended 31 December 2021.
 The financial statements comply with current statutory requirements of the Charities Act 2011, the Statement of Recommended Practice for Charities 2015 (SORP 2015) (Second Edition, effective 1 January 2019) and the Companies Act 2006.